Lusifer2602/learning_stuff/Learning-C/notesC.md

 . used to access members of a structure or union.
 ~  bitwise One's complement operator  [flips value from 0 to 1 in binary representation]

+Array
+ it can store multiple values
+ unlike in integer we can store only one number, we can use Array for the following task.